NLnetLabs/rpki-doc/source/krill/get-started.rst

 We recommend that you do NOT make krill available publicly.
 I.e. you can use the default where Krill will expose its API on `https://localhost:3000/` only.
-You do not need to have Krill available, unless you mean to provide certificates or a publication server to third parties.
+You do not need to have Krill available externally, unless you mean to provide certificates or a publication server to third parties.

-You can then set up the following environment variables so that you can easily use the Krill CLI on the same machine where KRILL is running:
+You can then set up the following environment variables so that you can easily use the Krill CLI on the same machine where Krill is running:

 .. code-block:: bash